athowes/multi-agyw/README.md

 ### Clean-up operations

 - [ ] ~5% of rows produced using `softmax` [based on samples](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/functions.R#L55) using `inla.posterior.sample` from (some subset of) the models result in `NaN`.
 Find the cause of this issue and solve
-- [ ] [Local WAIC very large](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L205) for `x_eff` values of zero (this more often occurs for `sexpaid12m`).
+- [x] [Local WAIC very large](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L205) for `x_eff` values of zero (this more often occurs for `sexpaid12m`).
 DIC output also has problems resulting in either `NA` or implausible values.
 Use the local values to find rows causing the problem, then try to resolve somehow.
 Could it be related to survey weights?
+  - [ ] Have added the diagnostic output but remains to say how to solve it
 - [ ] [`ind` values outside [0, 1]](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L102) (possibly traced back to `survey::` functions).
 Try to fix
+  - [ ] Start by adding a diagnostic warning, if that's possible in `orderly`
 - [ ] It's not OK to fit overlapping age categories at the same time as e.g. use some data twice to inform precision parameter estimate of age random effects.
 Find a way to generate 15-24 age category estimates from 15-19 and 20-24.
 Population size weighting?

 ### High priority